Sudoite/ctf-writeups/README.md

 7. [Silk Road I](./ASISCTF2019/silkroad) (ASIS CTF Quals 2019): Unintended solution involving a clever way to move a large value into `rbx` while setting up a pivot to the `.bss` section with a call to `read`.

+8. [Onewrite](./Insomnihack2019/onewrite) (Insomnihack 2019): Overwrite a `libc` writable hook for an exit handler to loop back to the main function and set up a ROP chain.

 ##### Statically-linked binary

 1. [Defcon Quals Speedrun 1](./DefConQuals2019/speedrun1) (DEF CON Quals 2019): simple ROP problem

 2. [ropberry](./INSHack2019/pwn/ropberry): 64-bit ROP chain

+3. [Onewrite](./Insomnihack2019/onewrite) (Insomnihack 2019): 64-bit ROP chain and statically-linked binary, but definitely non-trivial!

 #### Format Strings